Wixlogo/firefox-mustdo/README.md

   View deleted, 404 pages, or archived and cached versions of a website, can be used to access old or unavailable website/content.

 ---
-For any query/suggestions/recommendations DM me on discord `wixlogo`
+For any query/suggestions/recommendations create an issue or DM me on Discord `wixlogo`